Caledonia, Ontario: Edinburgh Square (Old Caledonia Town Hall)

 Previous to the town hall's construction, council meetings were held at the house of John Campbell (the local inn) and in other makeshift quarters.
 The first mention of a town hall was made in 1854 and was discussed for several months until over a year later the council decided to spend a "sum of Eight hundred pounds to build a Town Hall and public Lockup house."
 The town hall was built in 1857 and officially opened on January 18, 1858.
 At the time of its completion, John Scott was the Reeve of Caledonia, James Aldridge was the town clerk, and Thomas Belford was the constable and keeper.

 Edinburgh Square was designed as a town hall with jail cells in the basement.
 The town hall was also intended to house a meat market in the basement.
 In addition, the second-floor hall was used for various purposes, from public events to Boy Scout meetings.
 In 1914 the library books had all been stored in the basement and the library was only reestablished in 1935 through the hard work of Laura and Harold Senn.
 When the library was reestablished, it remained within the town hall until the new Caledonia Public Library was opened in 1967.

 The town hall was built by Mr. John Turner, a British immigrant who was residing in Brantford at the time.
 Mr. Turner also designed the courthouses in St. Thomas and Simcoe, St. Basil's Roman Catholic Church and Park Baptist Church in Brantford.

 On January 25, 1982, the Town of Haldimand designated the Caledonia Town Hall as a heritage building.
 The building currently houses the Edinburgh Square Heritage and Culture Centre, a museum preserving the local area's history.
 The museum holds events throughout the year in partnership with the other county museums, Wilson MacDonald Memorial School Museum and Haldimand County Heritage Centre, in addition to summer camps.

 Toll House

 The Caledonia Toll House is the second oldest building in Caledonia, Ontario, still standing; the first being Haldimand House.
-The toll house was there when the original iron bridge collapsed and the new concrete one (still used today) was built.

-With the historic Caledonia Bridge in need of complete replacement, the beautiful historic toll house, which is currently a home and business, has been appropriated as part of the Ministry of Transportation's plan to replace it.
-The toll house is presently a private residence.